Photo: Mervi Kunnasranta

 What threatens the Saimaa ringed seal?

-Humans pose the greatest threat for the ringed seal, and although the species has been protected for the past half-century, it has more recently been classified as being endangered.
+Humans pose the greatest threat to the ringed seal, and although the species has been protected for the past half-century, it has more recently been classified as being endangered.

 In the past